-The oil supplied from the pump and flow into tilt cylinder port(2A).
+The oil supplied from the pump pushes up the load check valve and flow into tilt cylinder port(2B).
 The pump pressure reaches proportionally the load of cylinders and fine control finished by closing the neutral passage.

-The return oil from cylinder port(2B) flows into the tank through the hole of the tilt lock spool.
+The return oil from cylinder port(2A) flows into the tank through the hole of the tilt lock spool.